 Materials and Methods

-Rhamnolipid production determination and swarming assay

-The production of rhamnolipids was assessed by drop-collapse assay.
+Rhamnolipid production determination The production of rhamnolipids was assessed by drop-collapse assay.
 We placed 50 μL of the culture’s supernatant on a polystyrene surface (the lid of a 96 well plate).
-The presence of rhamnolipids decreases the surface tension of the liquid, making the drop collapse (Jain and Collins n.d.; Chen et al. 2007) [Jain 1991, Chen 2007].
+The presence of rhamnolipids decreases the surface tension of the liquid, making the drop collapse (Jain and Collins n.d.; Chen et al. 2007).

 Growth curve assay The clinical isolates were inoculated in 3 mL of LB and incubated 37ºC overnight with shaking.
 500 μL of cell culture was pelleted and washed 3 times with PBS.
 0.0025 OD600 units were inoculated into glycerol minimal medium in BD Falcon (BD Biosciences, San Jose, CA) 96 well flat-bottom plates, with 150 μL of suspension per well.
 The plate was incubated during 48 hours at 37ºC in a Tecan Infinite M1000 or Tecan Infinite M1000 Pro plate reader (Männedorf, Switzerland), with an orbital shaking of 4 mm of amplitude.
 OD600 was measured in 10 minutes intervals.